elephantscale/es-training-new/quantum_computing/slides/About-Quantum-Computing-Class.md

    - Ask a lot of questions

- * This is a NiFi class
+ * This is a Quantum Computing class
    - No previous knowledge is assumed (but may be helpful)
    - Class will be based on the pace of majority of the students